 She has learnt nothing; the first time outside after it happened she reached down, picked up an oak leaf and went to put it in her mouth.
 It’s just who she is for now, all I can do is watch and leap.
 Watch and leap.

-So, no, I haven’t grown as a person, I’m not more saintly, a better mother, a better human for sitting at her bedside.
+I haven’t grown as a person, I’m not more saintly, not a better mother, not a better human for sitting at her bedside.
 I’m a bit more traumatised, my husband and I prop each other up when need be.
 I’m trying not to be less optimistic – I like being optimistic.

 Bronglais may be a small hospital, but it’s the only one in Mid-Wales, the more funding is cut for places like that?
 Well it doesn’t take a genius to see that people will suffer.